alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 In some use cases, AWS provides the feature to auto shutdown of associated instances.
 For exampple : AWS Cloud9 However, for native use of EC2/Sagemaker Notebook instances, this auto-stop feature is not available.
 IIAS can be used to auto-stop EC2/SageMaker Notebook instances that are running but are idle for sometime in the AWS account.
-You just need to deploy IIAS in one-region and it takes care of all your EC2/ SageMaker notebook instances!
+IIAS deploys CW alarms with actions to stop EC2 instances whereas LifeCycle Configs are used to stop SageMaker instances You just need to deploy IIAS in one-region and it takes care of all your EC2/ SageMaker notebook instances!

 ## How to Deploy

+Please review the [Architecture](https://github.com/alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop#architecture) to understand how IIAS works before deploying the silution

 ### Requirements
  * AWS CLI